BasedAnonymous/Soltani-Aslani/README.md

                     cout << " 1 : Username\t2 : Password\t3 : First name\t4 : Last name\n";
                     cout << " 5 : Year of birth date\t6 : month of birth date\t7 : day of birth date\n";
                     cout << " 8 : Is root user\t9 : Borrowed\t10 : ISBN of book_1\t10 : ISBN of book_2\n";
-                    cout << " 11 : The number of delays\t12 : The deadline for the first book\t13 : The deadline for the second book\n";
+                    cout << " 11 : The number of delays\t12 : The deadline for the first book\t13 : The deadline for the second book\n ";
                     cin >> entekhabeediteuser;
                     string newpersonvalue;
                     cout << "\n Enter the new value : ";